dfranklinau/dotfiles/README.md

 * [ack](https://beyondgrep.com) is used for searching through files; I find it easiest to install the single-file version under `~/bin/ack`.
-* [nodenv](https://github.com/nodenv/nodenv/) is used for managing multiple versions of Node.js.
+* [mise](https://mise.jdx.dev/) is used for managing versions of runtime languages, e.g. Node.js.
 * [`tidy-html5`](http://www.html-tidy.org) is for use with
   [Ale](https://github.com/w0rp/ale/) in Vim.
 * [`pandoc`](http://pandoc.org) is a neat document conversion tool.